zyuanlim/OnPremAgents/README.md

 ![Screenshot 2024-12-05 at 3 23 46 PM](https://github.com/user-attachments/assets/3c328426-b107-4ed5-82a5-625193f18435)

-Give the agent a topic for research, and you can visualize its process!
+Give the assistant a topic for research, and you can visualize its process!

 ![Screenshot 2024-12-05 at 2 58 26 PM](https://github.com/user-attachments/assets/a409203b-60b7-41ee-9a6a-7defb3d520a7)

 ## How it works

 Research Rabbit is a AI-powered research assistant that:
-- Given a user-provided topic, uses a local LLM (configured for [Ollama](https://ollama.com/search)) to generate a targeted web search query
+- Given a user-provided topic, uses a local LLM (via [Ollama](https://ollama.com/search)) to generate a web search query
 - Uses a search engine (configured for [Tavily](https://www.tavily.com/)) to find relevant sources
 - Uses a local LLM to summarize the findings from web search related to the user-provided research topic
 - Then, it uses the local LLM to reflect on the summary, identifying knowledge gaps and generating a new search query to explore the gaps
 - The process repeats, with the summary being iteratively updated with new information from web search
-- It will repeat down the research rabbit hole for a configurable number of iterations (configured in the `configuration` tab)
+- It will repeat down the research rabbit hole
+- Runs for a configurable number of iterations (see `configuration` tab)

 This is inspired by [IterDRAG](https://arxiv.org/html/2410.04343v1#:~:text=To%20tackle%20this%20issue%2C%20we,used%20to%20generate%20intermediate%20answers.), which handles complex queries by decomposing the query into simpler sub-queries.
 This follows a sequential, interleaved process where each sub-query depends on the answer retrieved from the previous one, enabling dynamic query decomposition and adaptive retrieval.